 Description

-This fiber-loaded Hearty Farro Salad Recipe mixes rustic fall veggies with tart apple, spicy jalapeños and umami-packed pecorino Romano cheese.
-Hearty and healthy!
+I roast rustic fall veggies and mix them with heart-healthy, fiber-loaded farro.
+My farro salad is brimming with tart apple, spicy jalapeños and umami-packed pecorino Romano cheese.

 Ingredients